How to Navigate through TES

 • All Open Evaluations

-• The All Open Evaluations queue will list every open/pending evaluation task for all TES users at your institution / in your account.
+• Queue that lists every open/pending evaluation task for all TES users at the institution/in the institution account.

 • All Closed Evaluations